The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Aries

-Known as "The Ram" in Latin, Aries is usually listed as the first constellation of the zodiac due to the Sun's location within it around the beginning of Spring 1800 BC.
-For many civilizations, this was the start of the new year.
-Its symbol represents a ram's horns and is marked by Hamal, a second magnitude yellow giant star.
-You’ll find Aries near Pisces to the west and Triangulum to the north.
+Known as "The Ram," Aries is usually listed as the first zodiac constellation due to the Sun's position in it around the beginning of spring in 1800 BC.
+Its symbol represents a ram's horns and is marked by Hamal, a second-magnitude yellow giant star.
+Aries is near Pisces to the west and Triangulum to the north.

-Cassiopeia, the wife of King Cepheus of Ethiopia, is a circumpolar constellation most prominent during the fall.
-Cassiopeia can be found between the north celestial pole and Andromeda.
-The brightest stars form an easy to recognize "M" or "W," which makes this constellation very easy to locate.
-Like the constellation Perseus, Cassiopeia is situated in the Milky Way and contains several deep-sky objects, including open star clusters visible in small aperture telescopes.
+Cassiopeia, the wife of King Cepheus of Ethiopia, is a circumpolar constellation most prominent in the fall.
+It can be found between the north celestial pole and Andromeda.
+The brightest stars form an easy-to-recognize "M" or "W." Cassiopeia is situated in the Milky Way and contains several deep-sky objects, including open star clusters visible in small telescopes.

 Cepheus